mdsabo/fred-rs/README.md

 The [FRED API Documentation](https://research.stlouisfed.org/docs/api/fred/#General_Documentation) explains the possible parameters for each endpoint.
 Required paramters (except the `tag_names` paramter) are passed to the client function itself.
-In the example, series_id is a required paramter and is passed directly to the client function as `"GNCPA"`.
+In the example, series_id is a required paramter and is passed directly to the client function as `"GNPCA"`.
 The `tag_names` parameter available on some endpoints accepts a list of arguments, so it is easier to pass this argument to the builder.

 ## API Key